Welcome to ONE CHARLESTOWN!

 - Design modern buildings that respect Charlestown’s historic and traditional architecture and embody its rhythms and articulation.

 - In addition to parks, offer new stores, wellness services, and other amenities that enhance quality of life for everyone who lives in Charlestown.

-SHARED GOAL ACROSS ALL THREE PERSPECTIVES: Replace all 1,100 existing low-income housing units and add a critical mass of 2,100 market-rate and workforce housing to create a successful mixed-income community and unlock benefits for all of Charlestown.
+SHARED GOAL ACROSS ALL THREE PERSPECTIVES: Replace 1,100 existing low-income housing units and add a critical mass of market-rate housing in order to create a successful mixed-income community and unlock benefits for all of Charlestown.